sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/landing-page2.md

 * [Disable Internet Explorer enhanced security](xref:disable-ie-security)
 * [Install the PI to OCS Agent](xref:install-agent)
 * [Run the PI to OCS Agent Configuration Utility](xref:pi-to-ocs-utility)

+**IMPORTANT:** Read access to PI Data Archive Security tables and PI point data is required to transfer data to OCS.
+See [PI to OCS minimum system requirements](xref:min-sys-reqmnts) for more information.